List of Gad Guard characters: Katana

 Katana is a very proud Heavy Metal operator, having built his first one in the series, Seven, himself.
 However, early in the series, it is destroyed by Lightning and later replaced with Katana's Techode, Zero.
 Katana becomes very bitter about the loss of his original Heavy Metal, and although Zero is stronger his attachment to Seven never truly leaves him, and its destruction becomes the basis of his rivalry with Hajiki, a rivalry that eventually grows into a battle to show who is the bigger man.
 His need to prove that he is better grows into an insane obsession over the course of the story.

 Along with Hajiki, Katana meets up with the other three Techode operators, and shows a variety of opinions about them.
 Aiko earns Katana's slight trust when she rescues Sayuri from a dangerous spot in the middle of one of his battles, who then brings him lunch daily.
 She seems to sit on neutral ground with him, to where Katana rescues her from being ganged up on in a bad part of town.
-Takumi, however, earned Katana's disdain almost to the level that of Hajiki because of his meddling and loudmouthed sense of justice, and he delights in baiting and teasing him coldly only to prove that he is superior to the short-fused boy.
+Takumi, however, earned Katana's disdain almost to the level of that of Hajiki due to his meddling and loud mouthed sense of justice, and he delights in baiting and teasing him coldly only to prove that he is superior to the short-fused boy.
 Arashi stands as Katana's way of getting to Hajiki, using her as a messenger and even learning his name from her.
 They get into several fights, and he seems to despise her, to the point of near-blind rage in their final confrontation.

 Zero

-Although it is no replacement for Seven in his affections, Zero means a lot to Katana, to where is it being damaged depresses him.
+Although it is no replacement for Seven in his affections, Zero means a lot to Katana, to the point where it being damaged depresses him.
 Zero is symbolically the image of what Katana wishes to be, or at least what he would like others to perceive him as: something to fear.
 It resembles him to a slight degree, being tall, narrow and gangly, almost like a black skeleton and having glowing red eyes.
 Zero is the only Techode to come with an actual discharging weapon, a machine gun on its left arm.
-Katana has a habit of pushing Zero to its limits, as he does with himself, not recognizing damage until it is so severe the Techode kicks out and fails in tough spots overcome with the strain.
+Katana has a habit of pushing Zero to its limits, as he does with himself, not recognizing damage until it is so severe the Techode kicks out and fails in tough spots, overcome with the strain.